-(I-2) Resumption of school attendance after becoming infected
+(I-2) Resumption of work after becoming infected

-Cured students

-- The suspension period will be until the student is cured.
+Cured teachers and faculty membersThe waiting period will be until you are cured.

-Contact the Health Service Center: 045-335-1518 (Weekdays 9:00-17:00)

-- Call to let them know that you are cured or finished your medical treatment. - Submit a certificate from a medical institution that certifies that you are cured and have no difficulty in going to school if possible.
+Contact the Health Service Center: 045-335-1518 (Weekdays 9:00-17:00) - Call to let them know that you are cured or finished your medical treatment.

-HQ for Crisis Management and Alerting, Your Faculty or Graduate School
+HQ for Crisis Management and Alerting, Your Department